cookpad/terraform-aws-eks/modules/asg_node_group/README.md

 ### Cloud config

-The module will configure the instance user data to use cloud config to add each node to the cluster, via the eks boots rep script, as well as setting the instances name tag.
+The module will configure the instance user data to use cloud config to add each node to the cluster, via the eks bootsstrap script, as well as setting the instances name tag.

 If you need to provide any additional cloud config it will be merged,